-On Ubuntu 14.04 and CentOS 7

-Try to find out where your Scality Zenko CloudServer is actually running using the docker ps command.
-It can be on any node of the swarm cluster, manager or worker.
-When you find it, you can kill it, with docker stop <container id> and you'll see it respawn on a different node of the swarm cluster.
-Now you see, if one of your servers falls, or if docker stops unexpectedly, your end user will still be able to access your local Zenko CloudServer.
+On all machines (client/server) and distributions (Ubuntu and CentOS), determine where CloudServer is running using docker ps.
+CloudServer can operate on any node of the Swarm cluster, manager or worker.
+When you find it, you can kill it with docker stop <container id>.
+It will respawn on a different node.
+Now, if one server falls, or if Docker stops unexpectedly, the end user will still be able to access your the local CloudServer.

-6.1.5 Troubleshooting
+6.1.3 Troubleshooting

-To troubleshoot the service you can run:
+To troubleshoot the service, run: